How to Get Cat Poop Stains and Smells Out of a Couch: 8 Potential Methods

 1. Act Fast

-Time is of the essence when it comes to accidents outside of the litter box.
+Time is of the essence when it comes to accidents outside the litter box.
 The scent of pet waste is strong, so the faster you remove it, the less time it’ll have to soak into your couch’s upholstery.

 2. Remove the Waste

-A piece of paper towel or plastic bag wrapped around your hand works great for picking up excrement.
+A paper towel or plastic bag wrapped around your hand works great for picking up excrement.
 Always wear gloves when handling cat poop.
 It may contain a parasite that causes toxoplasmosis—a disease that can cause flu-like symptoms.

 If the poop has been present for some time, it may have started to harden.
 A vacuum can remove any pieces of feces that have had the chance to harden.
 If your cat has pooped in a crease of the sofa, use the attachment for your vacuum to get into the crevice.